 In the short term, cocaine has some immediate physiological responses, such as dilated pupils, or increases in body temperature, blood pressure, and heart rate.
 Other symptoms of cocaine use include:

 If you or a loved one starts showing one or more of these symptoms, it may be time to seek help from our residential addiction treatment program in GA.

 How a Cocaine Addiction Treatment Program Can Help

 Seeking addiction treatment at a drug and alcohol detox center takes determination.
 You did not get into this situation overnight, so you must be ready to work hard to put addiction into the past.
 Not everyone has the same experience in a cocaine addiction treatment program, but there are some common elements you can expect:

 - Alternative forms of counseling (recreational counseling)

 - Aftercare programs for relapse prevention

 The important thing to remember is that substance abuse is a disease like any other.
-It can go into remission but can recur.
-Just know that it’s common for people to require multiple treatment periods before getting back to their sober lives.
+It can go into remission but can also recur.
+Just know that it is common for people to require multiple treatment periods before getting back to their sober lives.

 Cocaine use has been a problem in our country for several decades.
 It is a dangerous drug that traps people in a cycle of dependence.
-If this has happened to you, it’s time to seek the compassionate professional support of a recovery center such as Atlanta Detox Center.
-Our team of doctors and counselors provide evidence-based care through a variety of programs, such as our drug detox center and heroin detox center.
+If this has happened to you, it is time to seek the compassionate professional support of a recovery center such as Atlanta Detox Center.
+Our team of doctors and counselors provides evidence-based care through various programs, such as our drug detox center and heroin detox center.
 We also offer support and assistance for other challenges through our alcohol addiction treatment program and alumni program for aftercare support.
-Call us at 833.631.0534 today for a confidential consultation and more information on how a cocaine addiction treatment program can help you.
+Call us at 470.450.2355 today for a confidential consultation and more information on how a cocaine addiction treatment program can help you.